 When you stop worrying about your problems and start wondering about the people around you, a new world opens up to you.

-The late psychologist Dr. Timothy Leary, a leading proponent of LSD use and one of the inspirations of the ‘hippie’ movement, had a strikingly similar quote that I found right before publishing this article:
+The late psychologist Dr. Timothy Leary, a leading proponent of LSD use and one of the inspirations of the ‘hippie’ movement, had a striking quote that I found right before publishing this article:

 “For every time you say club passwords like “Have a nice day” and “Weather’s awful today, eh?”, you yearn inside to say forbidden things like “Tell me something that makes you cry” or “What do you think deja vu is for?”.
 Face it, you even want to talk to that girl in the elevator.
 But what if that girl in the elevator (and the balding man who walks past your cubicle at work) are thinking the same thing?
 Who knows what you might learn from taking a chance on conversation with a stranger?
 Everyone carries a piece of the puzzle.
 Nobody comes into your life by mere coincidence.
 Trust your instincts.
 Do the unexpected.
 Find the others…” – Timothy Leary